neondatabase/website/content/docs/extensions/hstore.md

 <CTA />

-This guide covers the basics of the `hstore` extension - how to enable it, how to store and query key-value pairs, and perform operations on hstore data with examples. `Hstore` is valuable in scenarios where schema-less data needs to be stored efficiently, such as in configurations, application settings, or any situation where the data structure may evolve over time.
+This guide covers the basics of the `hstore` extension - how to enable it, how to store and query key-value pairs, and perform operations on hstore data with examples. `hstore` is valuable in scenarios where schema-less data needs to be stored efficiently, such as in configurations, application settings, or any situation where the data structure may evolve over time.

 <Admonition type="note">
-    `Hstore` is an open-source extension for PostgreSQL that can be installed on any compatible PostgreSQL instance.
+    `hstore` is an open-source extension for PostgreSQL that can be installed on any compatible PostgreSQL instance.
 Detailed installation instructions and compatibility information can be found at [PostgreSQL Extensions](https://www.postgresql.org/docs/current/contrib.html).
 </Admonition>

 **Version availability**